BananasFoster623/VBA-challenge/README.md

 4. Loop down the dataset for the active workbook.
 5. Calculate the Yearly Change and Percent Change for each stock.
 6. Calculate the Greatest % Increase, Greatest % Decrease, and Greatest Total Volume.
 7. Call the PrintOut() sub procedure to output results.

+### PrintOut
+This sub procedure was used to print all results out to the active worksheet after calculations were done.
+I chose to do all the calculations first, and then print out to keep the calculation loops less cluttered.
+It also helps with debugging as you can run calculations without waiting on Excel to write to sheet each loop, which slows the execution time down.

+### Formatting
+This sub procedure autofits all output columns, applies the conditional formatting defined in the problem statement, and mirrors the number formatting to the example in the problem statement.